mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

-With the magic of C++ templates, we leave it up to the compiler to specialize the generic serialize method to the stream class passed in, producing optimized read and write functions from a single serialize function.
+With the magic of C++ templates, we leave it up to the compiler to specialize the generic serialize method to the stream class, producing optimized read and write functions from a single serialize function.

 To handle safety __serialize_*__ calls are not actually functions at all.
-They're actually special macros that return false on error, thus unwinding the serialization stack in case of error, without the need for exceptions.
+They're actually macros that return false on error, thus unwinding the serialization stack in case of error, without the need for exceptions.

 For example, this macro serializes an integer in a given range: